 Paying for It

-Traditionally the groom's parents pay but nowadays you'll often see couples include the cost in their overall wedding planning budget.
+Traditionally the groom's parents pay, but nowadays you'll often see couples include the cost in their overall wedding planning budget.
 Another scenario is for both parents to host it together.
-Read more about who is supposed to pay for a wedding.

 What Happens at a Rehearsal Dinner

 Along with eating, of course, the bride and groom offer up thanks and toast their families and the wedding party.
 There are often many other informal wedding toasts.
 Sometimes this toasting becomes a roasting of the bride and groom – but it's all in good fun.
 You may also plan ice-breaking games or other activities including poker, pool, darts, a short funny home-movie, or backyard games.
 If you're not having a bridesmaid's luncheon, this is also an appropriate time to give bridesmaids and groomsmen gifts.

 Typically, printed invitations are sent a few days after you send the wedding invitation.
 These don't need to be elegant and expensive – the easiest thing to do is to get the templates to print on your home computer.